 Work smarter!
 Not harder.

-I was chatting with a friend a while about some difficulties she’s been having at work.
-She started a challenging new job as a Finance Manager of a large department a few months back and she’s having a hard time managing her immense workload.
+I was chatting with a friend a while back about some difficulties she’s been having at work.
+She started a challenging new job as a Finance Manager of a large department a few months ago and she’s having a hard time managing her immense workload.

 “I just can’t seem to get on top of everything.
 I leave work every day feeling like I hardly made a dent; I wake up at 3 am remembering things I forgot to do, and somehow I always find myself spending most of my time working on stuff that isn’t even a priority.”